edubart/nelua-lang/docs/pages/overview.md

 ### Record globals

-Sometimes is useful to declare a global variable inside a record type, using the record as a "namespace":
+Sometimes it is useful to declare a global variable inside a record type, using the record as a "namespace":

 ```nelua